 Spanish Chicken and Rice served with tomatoes and fresh parsley

-How to make arroz con pollo?
+How to Make Arroz con Pollo?

 This recipe is easy to make in just one large pan (a lid is a must).
-And it is all about cooking things in different stages for best flavor and texture.
+And it is all about cooking things in different stages for the best flavor and texture.

 Skillet of Spanish Chicken and Rice with Chorizo ready to be served

-What to serve with Spanish chicken and rice?
+What to Serve with Spanish Chicken and Rice

-4.88 from 123 votes
+4.88 from 133 votes

 One Pan Spanish Chicken and Rice Recipe (Arroz con Pollo)